- Closures & Community Information

 Closures & Community Information

-- The Route 66 Museum, Pontiac Oakland Auto Museum, Liv County War Museum and the Museum of Gilding Arts are open 10:00 a.m. - 4:00 p.m. for the month of June.
+- The Route 66 Museum, Pontiac Oakland Auto Museum, Liv County War Museum and the Museum of Gilding Arts are closed until Phase 4 of the Restore Illinois plan

 - Pontiac Police have suspended fingerprinting and other non-essential personal administrative services.
 The prescription drug disposal box is no longer available in the police lobby but items can be dropped off in the records office.
 Jesse White Secretary of state News Release